DennisPing/Multithreaded-Web-Crawler/README.md

 ## Overview

 I wanted to crawl/scrape the NEU Fakebook website as fast as possible using any tools at my disposal.
-Depending on the random distribution of the 5 hidden keys, crawling can take between 30 seconds to 90 seconds.
+Depending on the random distribution of the 5 hidden keys, crawling can take between 30 to 90 seconds.
 It launches 10 worker threads and utilizes basic mutexes in order to be thread safe.

 ## Requirements